Chris Kyle: Murder

-After the killings, Routh went to his sister's house in Midlothian and told her what he had done.
-His sister, Laura Blevins, called 9-1-1 and told the emergency operator: "They went out to a shooting range ...
+After the murders, Routh went to his sister's house in Midlothian and told her what he had done.
+His sister, Laura Blevins, called 911 and told the emergency operator: "They went out to a shooting range ...
 Like, he's all crazy.
 He's ... psychotic."
 Local police captured Routh after a short freeway chase, which ended when Routh, who fled the scene in Kyle's Ford F-350 truck, crashed into a police cruiser in Lancaster.

 Routh was arraigned later that same day on two counts of capital murder, and was taken to the Erath County Jail for holding under a $3 million bond.
 His trial was set to begin May 5, 2014, but was delayed to allow more time to comply with DNA testing requirements.
 The trial began on February 11, 2015.
-On February 24, 2015, Routh was found guilty of killing Kyle and Littlefield.
+On February 24, 2015, Routh was found guilty of murdering Kyle and Littlefield.
 The jury returned the verdict after less than three hours of deliberations.
 Since prosecutors decided beforehand not to seek the death penalty, the trial judge, Jason Cashon, immediately sentenced Routh to life in prison with no possibility of parole.
 Routh is imprisoned at the Texas Department of Criminal Justice Ramsey Unit in Rosharon, Texas.

 A memorial service was held for Kyle at Cowboys Stadium in Arlington, Texas, on February 11, and he was buried on February 12, 2013, at the Texas State Cemetery in Austin, after the funeral cortege journeyed from Midlothian to Austin, more than 200 mi.
 Hundreds of people, many waving American flags, lined Interstate 35 to view the passing procession and to pay their final respects to Kyle.